Swaying Fractal Tree - xelsed.ai

 windowResized()

-windowResized() is a special p5.js function that automatically runs whenever the browser window is resized.
-It ensures the canvas always fills the entire window.
-Combined with the responsive calculations in draw() and setup(), this makes the sketch adapt beautifully to any screen size.
+windowResized() is a special p5.js callback that automatically runs whenever the browser window is resized.
+Pairing it with the smooth baseLength lerp in draw() keeps the tree adjusting gracefully instead of jumping abruptly to a new size.

 function windowResized() {